omvori/omvori/README.md

-# Hi there, I'm Andrea Cersosimo 👋
+# Hi there, I'm Andrea Cersosimo

 ### 💻 Junior Programmer | AI Student | Tech Enthusiast

 ---

-## 🚀 Chi sono

-Sono un programmatore alle prime armi con una forte passione per la tecnologia e lo sviluppo software.
-Attualmente sto studiando per conseguire un **Diploma Tecnico Superiore in Artificial Intelligence e Data Analyst**.
+## Who Am I

+I am a Junior programmer with a strong passion for technology and software development.
+Im curerntly studying for a **Higher Technical Diploma in Artificial Intelligence & Data Science**
+I repute myself as a very curios person, that hates "not knowing enough" of what he's talking about.
+So i always try to keep myself informed on everthing that i do

 ---

-## 🛠️ Competenze tecniche

-**Linguaggi e framework con cui lavoro:**
+##  Technical competence

+**My working programming languages**

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Angular](https://img.shields.io/badge/Angular-DD0031?style=for-the-badge&logo=angular&logoColor=white)